 The pitcher and table runner are constants throughout the year, but adding a few candles and white ceramic houses (found in the Target Hot Spot) adds to the feeling of the season.

-I have built-ins that I recently painted, and I like to keep them simple; using the same items throughout the year, but I added a few burlap wrapped trees and winter greenery to ring in the Christmas season.
+I have built-ins that I recently painted, and I like to keep them simple by using the same items throughout the year.
+I did add a few burlap wrapped trees and winter greenery to ring in the Christmas season.

 I’m not the only one letting you into my home for a warm drink and conversation… head on over to the check out more amazing homes using the links below.
 A big thank you to Sherry at Savvy Apron, Carol at The Red Painted Cottage, Joy from The Aspiring Home, and Nicki of Sweet Parrish Place for hosting this home tour!